Making Generated Images Hard To Spot: A Transferable Attack On Synthetic Image Detectors: Introduction

 For an anti-forensic attack to be successful, it must (1)~fool a victim classifier and (2) maintain high visual quality within the attacked image.
 Furthermore, it is highly desirable for an attack to (3) transfer to victim classifiers not seen during training and (4) be easily deployable in practical scenarios, i.e. it should work on images of any size, not require specific knowledge of the image window analyzed by a forensic CNN, deploy quickly and efficiently, etc.

 In this paper, we propose a new attack that is capable of fooling forensic synthetic image detectors into thinking that {\gi}s are in fact real images.
 This attack achieves each of the four goals described above, including a significant degree of transferability, which enables it to attack victim classifiers that are unseen during training.
-Instead of crafting adversarial examples that exploit flaws in forensic deetctors, our attack uses an \ag to synthesize forensic traces associated with real images.
-We propose GAN-based approaches for training our \ag for both white box scenarios as well as zero-knowledge scenarios.
+Instead of crafting adversarial examples that exploit flaws in forensic detctors, our attack uses an \ag to synthesize forensic traces associated with real images.
+We propose GAN-based approaches for training our \ag for both white-box scenarios and zero-knowledge scenarios.
 Once the \ag is trained, it can be used to attack images of arbitrary size without requiring re-training or additional tuning to the image under attack.